IfanTsai/jirachi/README.md

 interpreter for the basic language written in golang

-The plan supports the following functions:
+The plan supports the following features:

 - [x] Arithmetic Operations (+, -, *, /, ^)
 - [x] Comparison Operation (==, !=, >, >=, <, <=)